**Priority Application Deadline is December 5th**

 Knowledge and Expertise

-You are/ you have a/n:
+You will have a/n:

 - Proven ability to build credibility and trust, and to maintain highly valuable and outcome-based relationships with a diverse partner account base by understanding and addressing partner requirements.